Integrating Media Literacy into Gr10 English through Multi-Media Inquiry

 I also explained that we were building their prior knowledge because that would help them understand and remember the information that they learned.
 They were OK with that.

-We began by building a Google doc that recorded what they already knew about Covid-19 (its name had just been changed), then added what they wanted to know.
+We began by building a Google doc that recorded what they already knew about Covid-19 (its name had just been changed from ‘coronavirus’ that day), then added what they wanted to know.

 I prompted with sentence starters like, ‘I wonder….’
 ‘How do….’ etc.